FYI Philly's guide to scary good Halloween fun, eats around Philadelphia

 Peanut Chews has been Philly-made for more than 100 years

-Peanut Chews is a beloved Halloween treat has a rich Philadelphia history.
+Peanut Chews are a beloved Halloween treat has a rich Philadelphia history.

 Since 1917, Goldenberg's Peanut Chews have been made in the City of Brotherly Love.